dmtrmrv/insert-code-lite/README.txt

 Contributors: iamdmitrymayorov
 Tags: tracking, tracking code, counter, admin, javascript, css, html, html5, google, analytics Requires at least: 3.9.2
-Tested up to: 4.2
+Tested up to: 4.7
 Stable tag: 0.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple way of adding custom scipts and styles to your website.
+Insert Code Lite lets you add scripts, styles, and other custom code to your website.

 == Description ==

-Insert Code Lite adds possibility to integrate scripts, styles, or other custom code to your website.
-Even if you change your theme, code that you've added using this plugin will stay.
+With this plugin you can safely change your theme without worrying to loose the code you've added.

 == Installation ==

-= Using The WordPress Dashboard (Recommended) =

 1. Navigate to *Plugins → Add New* from within the WordPress Dashboard.
 2. Search for `insert-code-lite`.